HOW TO REOPEN A CLOSED OJCC CASE IN FLORIDA

 Key Requirements for Reopening a Closed Workers’ Comp Case

-If your request is due to medical changes, your submission must include physician reports that directly connect your current condition to your original injury.
-These should clearly state that the worsening condition wasn’t accounted for earlier.
-For reopening due to clerical errors or newly discovered documentation, include records that establish the oversight.
-Emails, medical reports, or affidavits can serve this role.
+If your PFB is filed and you are seeking medical benefits, your submission must include physician reports that indicate the requested treatment and directly connect your current condition to your original injury.
+The medical records should clearly state the recommended treatment and ideally, note that the work accident and injury is the major contributing cause and need for the treatment being recommended.
 Accuracy and completeness are vital.
-Missed deadlines or incomplete filings can cause your request to be denied, even if your case has merit.
+Missed deadlines or incomplete filings can cause your request to be delayed or even denied, even if your case has merit.

 “Injured Florida worker consulting with an attorney about reopening a closed OJCC workers’ compensation claim.”